Check Availability

 Manaslu also known as Kuntang is the eighth-highest mountain in the world.
 The elevation of Manaslu is 8,163 m (26,781 ft) with an isolation of 106 km (66 mi).
 Manaslu circuit trek offers the full hike through Mountain of spirit trails aka Manaslu.

 There are several packages for Manaslu regions.
-The most popular is Manaslu circuit trekking route of 177 kilometers (110 mi) which skirts the Manaslu massif over the pass down to Annapurna.
+The most popular is the Manaslu Circuit trekking route, which is 177 kilometers (110 mi) and skirts the Manaslu massif over the pass down to Annapurna.
 In 1991 Nepal government only permitted trekking of this circuit.
 The parent range of Manaslu is Mansiri Himal, Himalayas.
-Mansalu Circuit Trek is also part of the Great Himalayas Trail.
+The Mansalu Circuit Trek is also part of the Great Himalayas Trail.

 Manaslu circuit trek trails follow an ancient salt trading route beside the Budhi Gandaki river.
 Not only this Manaslu has many more thing that excites you one of them is 10 peaks over 6,500 meters (21,325 ft).

-Manaslu trek debuted in 1992 and gained popularity quickly because of its alluring natural essence, exclusivity, and unspoiled beauty.
-We can experience both Hindu and Buddhist culture and way of life on the trek, which runs along the border between Nepal and Tibet.
-We travel through lush forests with rhododendron, pine, cedar, birch, and juniper trees as well as beautiful meadows on the less-traveled pathways.
+Manaslu Trek debuted in 1992 and gained popularity quickly because of its alluring natural essence, exclusivity, and unspoiled beauty.
+We can experience both Hindu and Buddhist culture and ways of life on the trek, which runs along the border between Nepal and Tibet.
+We travel through lush forests with rhododendron, pine, cedar, birch, and juniper trees, as well as beautiful meadows on the less-traveled pathways.

 Manaslu is one of the most beautiful 8,000-meter mountains, surrounded by the Annapurnas to the west and the Ganesh Himal to the east, although only around 2% of walkers get there.
 Even though Manaslu trekking is culturally enlightening and scenically inspiring, It is physically challenging and remote.